DardenDSC/intro-to-python-programming/README.md

 First, you need to install Python.
 Python is an immensely popular general purpose programming language with many libraries.
 Fortunately, an organization called Anaconda, Inc. has made it easy to install just the libraries that we need for doing data analysis.
 Start by going to https://www.anaconda.com/download.
-You should see the options to download for Linux, Mac, or Windows.
+You should see the options to download Anaconda for Linux, Mac, or Windows.
 Follow the command prompts on your screen just like you would install any other software.
+Anaconda is just installing a flavor of Python and Python libraries that are all compatible for data analysis.

 Next, you should install RStudio.
-Wait, Why should I install RStudio?
+Wait.
+Why should I install RStudio?!
 I thought this was a Python programming tutorial!
-Yes, it's true 99.9% of Python developers don't use RStudio, but if you participated in our R programming workshop you should already have it installed and be familiar with how it looks.
+Yes, it's true that 99.9% of Python developers do NOT use RStudio, but if you participated in our [R programming workshop](https://github.com/DardenDSC/intro-to-r-programming) you should already have it installed and be familiar with how it looks.
 If you have it, then you're all set!
 If you haven't installed RStudio, then keep reading.

 When you installed the Anaconda distribution, you only installed the software.
 It is hard to code directly to the software, so RStudio is an interface (other software) that makes it easier to write code and execute it.
 Go to https://www.rstudio.com/products/rstudio/download/#download and pick the installer for your operating system.
 Again, follow the prompts like you would install any other software on your computer.

 If you have trouble installing Python via the Anaconda distribution or RStudio,